 Though a homeowner might want to sell their property without having to pay real estate agencies to do it for them, it could still cost the seller in the long run.
 They will still need professional insight on contracts and help with other parts of the process if they want things to go smoothly.
 There are some agents who are willing to consult these homeowners for a small fee.
 Real estate attorneys help with contracts and other legal items for the sale.
 Some agents work as transaction agents (meaning they don’t represent either party, but they are still there to make sure the transaction is done properly and in accordance with state laws).
 The only way to get a transaction agent is to contact different real estate offices.
 No matter what the FSBO homeowner wants when it comes to avoiding real estate agencies, there is no way of getting around it.
 They will have to contact one eventually.

 As you can see, if you are thinking of trying to sell your home by yourself, take this advice: save yourself the time and trouble and contact a real estate agent to help you sell your home.
+Click here for the steps to find a qualified real estate agent.
 Yes, it may have commission costs, but it’s hassle-free, and it is truly the easiest way to get your house on the market.
 There is also less risk of any legal issues arising.
 Contact Accel Realty Partners and let us show you what we do best!
 Our job is to do whatever we can to make the experience as seamless as possible.

 Want to sell your home ASAP?
 Click here to read our blog filled with tips for listing your home during the Summer!